stevensona/monod/CONTRIBUTING.md

 When reporting a bug, please include:

-* Any details about your local setup that might be helpful in troubleshooting;
+* Any details about your local setup which might be helpful in troubleshooting
 * Detailed steps to reproduce the bug.
-When possible, please write a test case.
+Where possible, please write a test case

-If you are not able to do that, that is fine!
-Open an issue anyway and let us know as many information as you can.
-We will get back to you to determine the problems, and (hopefully) fix it.
+If you are not able to do that, that's fine!
+Open an issue anyway and let us know as much information as you can.
+We will get back to you to determine the problem, and (hopefully) fix it.

 ### Fix Bugs